BLuFeNiX/windowcharmer/README.md

 }
 ```

 For example, to tile the window to the left, press `Super` and the `left arrow` key.
+To kill the daemon, press `Super+backspace`.

 ### Scripting